 After all, this could be the crucial element that puts your business on the forefront of your potential clients mind to help decide.

-At our SCWIB lunch event held on 28th April I shared with the group my strategy on how to:-
+At one of our lunches with SCWIB, I shared with the group my strategy on how to:-

 · Mind-frame your approach follow-ups